-Studying past innovations may be useless, because the specifics that create one opportunity for innovation will never be repeated.
-A rigorous study of innovators (and their precursors, inventors) may be useful, because understanding human characteristics may guide the efforts of future innovators.
+Studying past innovations may be interesting but likely not prescriptive, because the specifics that create the context for innovation will never be repeated.
+A rigorous study of innovators (and their precursors, inventors) may be useful, because an understanding of human characteristics may guide the development of future innovations.
+More so, understanding the relationship of language to innovation is key, because language determines what cannot be talked about, and therefore what cannot be achieved.

 In this context, Paul Pangaro answers questions in two broad areas: